 Our medical students come from all areas of Utah, ranging from Washington County to Cache County, and all areas in between.
 Diversity in medical student educational experience not only enhances their learning, but benefits the entire state by creating physicians who provide medical services, enhance community resources, and increase economic growth.

 Research indicates that both nature (i.e., rural upbringing) and nurture (i.e., rural-focused medical education) are important for increasing the number of practicing rural providers.2 For example, a student from a rural area who receives multiple years of rural medical training would be 10 times more likely to practice in a rural setting.

-Specifically for the RUUTE program, an intensive third-year rural curriculum and community preceptorships have been shown to increase the rural recruitment rate by 59%.
-Similarly, educators and experts from the National Rural Health Association, have identified five key program elements for rural program success; "admitting the right student, included curricula elements that occur and are required in rural training sites, establish a cadre of rural physicians who are dedicated to education of their successors, secure financial and relational support for the program, and evaluate program progress".3 All of which are being done through the RUUTE program.
+Intensive rural curriculum and community preceptorships have been shown to increase the rural recruitment rate by 59%.
+Similarly, educators and experts from the National Rural Health Association, have identified five key program elements for rural program success;

 - Utah Medical Education Council.
 Utah’s Physician Workforce – 2016: A study on the supply and distribution of physicians in Utah.